What is Cold Capping?

-Cold cap therapy is a drug free and non-invasive treatment that helps people reduce hair loss from medically prescribed drugs, such as chemotherapy.
+Cold capping or scalp cooling, is a drug-free and non-invasive treatment that helps people reduce hair loss from chemotherapy.

 Unless you’ve undergone chemo, you are unlikely to have come across cold capping – and even if you’ve had chemo, the chances are you still weren’t told about it.
 Your medical care team is more interested in getting you better rather than how you look.
-However the medical world is slowly coming around to the fact that our personal appearance has a massive impact on how we feel, and therefore how quickly we recover, so many oncologists are starting to suggest cold capping to their patients.
+However, the medical world is slowly coming around to the fact that our personal appearance has a massive impact on how we feel, and therefore how quickly we recover, so many oncologists are starting to suggest cold capping as part of their cancer treatment.

-If you’ve been told you need a course of chemo, a thousand questions will pop into your head – and although it may seem superficial, one of people’s biggest fears is the thought that they will lose their hair!
+If you’ve been told you need a course of chemo, a thousand questions will pop into your head.
+One of which is your hair loss – many people are scared of losing their hair with chemo!
 This has even led to some people rejecting chemo treatment because they couldn’t bear the thought of going bald.
 This fear is not solely about aesthetics – for many the reasons are far more complex.

 The way we look is often linked directly to our self-esteem, and if you’re feeling low your recovery may be affected.
 Some people don’t want the rest of the world to know they have cancer, such as work colleagues or friends.
 For others it’s about protecting young children who may be upset if mummy starts to lose her hair – it’s an outward sign that all is not quite right!

-As people become more aware of cold capping, increasing numbers of people choose to give it a go and are successfully keeping their own hair.
+As people become more aware of cold capping, increasing numbers of people choose to give it a go and are successfully preventing hair loss after chemotherapy hair.

-Cold Capping is a non-invasive, drug free way of reducing chemotherapy induced hair loss by the application of cold to the scalp.
+Cold Capping is a non-invasive, drug-free way of reducing hair loss after chemotherapy by cooling the scalp during treatment.

-Cold cap therapy involves fitting a specially designed cap, filled with a very cold gel or liquid, snugly onto the patient’s head to cool the scalp.
-This cools the hair capillaries, reducing the metabolic rate of the follicles so they go into a hibernated state, thereby preventing the hair bulbs absorbing the chemotherapeutic drugs.
+Cold cap therapy involves fitting a specially designed cap, filled with a very cold gel, snugly onto the patient’s head to cool the scalp.
+This cools the hair capillaries (blood vessels), reducing the metabolic rate of the follicles so they go into a hibernated state, thereby preventing the hair bulbs from absorbing the chemotherapeutic drugs.

 What kind of results can I expect?

-Users of the Penguin cold cap therapy system can expect to retain between 60% and 90% of their hair – although the precise amount of hair shedding will largely be determined by the type of chemo drugs as well as your physical wellbeing.
-For more information about which drugs are compatible with cold capping, contact your area representative who will be able to provide you with expert advice.
-To find your area rep visit our website or email email@example.com.
+Users of the Penguin cold cap therapy system can expect to retain between 60% and 90% of their hair – although the precise amount of hair shedding will largely be determined by the type of chemotherapy drugs as well as your physical wellbeing.
+For more information about which chemotherapy medications are compatible with cold capping, contact your area representative who will be able to provide you with expert advice.
+To find your area rep visit our website or email firstname.lastname@example.org.

 Many people are concerned about the amount of shedding – but this is normal.
 As long as the hair loss is even it’s unlikely to show.
 For more information about shedding read professional capper Claudia Falzarano’s blog: Shedding – Why It’s A Crucial Part of the Capping Process and How to Manage